hunterhector/EvmEval/README.md

   b.
 A web based comparison output using Brat's embedded visualization (-v option)
 3. If specified, it will generate temporary conll format files, and use the conll reference-scorer to produce coreference scores
 4. Be able to conduct temporal evaluation as well if specified with the "-a" argument.
+5. Support discontinuous span mentions.

+### Discontinuous Span Support
+If your annotated data contains mentions that covers discontinous spans, it can be represented in TBF files and scored correctly.
+For example:

+	He made his way home.

+The two tokens "made way" may be annotated as a mention, instead of the full "made his way" span.
+In this case, one can specify the span as: 4,8;13,16  , where 4,8 is the span for "made" and 13,16 is the span for "way".
+These two spans are connected by a semicolon, the full line will be something like the following:

+	system_a example1        E1      4,8;13,16       made way        Movement_Transport-Person       Actual

 ### *Usage*
     usage: scorer_v1.8.py [-h] -g GOLD -s SYSTEM [-d COMPARISON_OUTPUT]